 Grove Hill Playground

-Another prominent company, the family-operated Ebling’s Brewery controlled the upper end of what would become Eagle Avenue from the 1880s to the 1940s.
-Though the family would surround the area with opulent brick and marble houses, the true center of the brewery was Carr’s Hill on East 156th Street, which had been hollowed out to serve as an enormous storage vault.
-The property also included the Ebling Casino, which hosted concerts, operas, dances, and Oktoberfests all of which drew large crowds to Eagle Avenue.
+Established in 1865, the Hupfel Brewery quickly developed into a successful local business.
+When prohibition went into effect during the 1920s, they converted their brewery into a mushroom farm.
+The family operated Ebling’s Brewery, just across the street from this site, from the 1880s to the 1940s.
+The center of the brewery was Carr’s Hill on East 156th Street, a knoll that had been hollowed out to serve as an enormous storage vault for beer.
+The property also included the Ebling Casino, which hosted concerts, operas, dances, and Oktoberfests, all of which drew large crowds to Eagle Avenue and 156th Street.